Putting support plans in place for yourself or others will ensure uninterrupted care if there is an emergency. By Sarah

 If you are supporting someone else who will need ongoing care when you can no longer provide it, consider the living options together.
 Plans may need to change in the future, but the process of reviewing and choosing favourite options will help.
 You may even decide that living transitions should happen sooner, before an emergency forces a shift of residence for you and/or the person you support.

 The transition could then be achieved while you are still able to visit each other frequently, while relieving you of support duties you can no longer easily manage.

 If you are contemplating a move to a residential or care home yourself, and the person you support is older too, you might be able to shift to your preferred establishment together.

 By doing this, you can easily maintain your relationship while receiving needed support services, and enjoying the companionship of others.
 Should you die or become very unwell, it will give you peace of mind to know that your loved one will receive ongoing care and won’t face the trauma of a complete change of lifestyle and environment while worrying about or grieving for you.

 Making plans for when we die is important, too.
-Your passing would be a distressing and stressful time for everyone, but this can be eased by planning and even paying for your own funeral.
-We recommend that you request a free My Life, My Funeral kit from your local FDANZ Funeral Director and ask what resources they have to assist you to think about funeral planning.
+Your passing would be a distressing and stressful time for everyone, but this can be eased by planning and even perhpas paying for your own funeral.
+We recommend that you contact your local FDANZ Funeral Director and ask what resources they have to assist you to think about funeral planning.
 You can find your closest FDANZ funeral director here and check out their website here to see a range of helpful information and articles.